-In the financial year to 20 February 2022, the Association's retention level for insurance liabilities, arising out of any one event any one vessel, was USD 10 million, net of reinsurance, for mutual entries reinsured under the IG Pooling Agreement.
+In the financial period to 31 December 2022, the Association's retention level for insurance liabilities, arising out of any one event any one vessel, was USD 10 million, net of reinsurance, for mutual entries reinsured under the IG Pooling Agreement.
 For liabilities arising under fixed premium entries reinsured outside the Pool structure, the retention level was USD 20 million, net of reinsurance, any one event any one vessel.
 The Association's reinsurance program was structured as outlined below.